A note on matchings in abelian groups: Introduction

 Let $B$ be a finite subset of the abelian group $G$ which does not contain the neutral element.
 For any subset $A$ in $G$ with the same cardinality as $B$, a {\it matching} from $A$ to $B$ is defined to be a bijection $f:A\to B$ such that for any $a\in A$ we have $a+f(a)\not\in A$.
 For any matching $f$ as above, the associated multiplicity function $m_f:G\to \mathbb{Z}_{\geq0}$ is defined via the rule:

 A matching $ f:A\to B$ is called {\it acyclic} if for any matching $g:A\to B$, $m_f=m_g$ implies $f=g$.
 The notion of matchings in abelian groups was introduced by Fan and Losonczy in \cite{4} in order to generalize a geometric property of lattices in Euclidean space.
 The motivation to study acyclic matchings is their relations with an old problem of Wakeford concerning canonical forms for symmetric tensors \cite{6}.
 This notion has been investigated in literature in different aspects (e.g., the existence of acyclic matchings in subsets of abelian torsion-free groups and acyclic groups of prime order.)
 In this paper, we will investigate acyclic matchings in certain subsets of abelian groups.
-We will also introduce the concept of strongly acylically matched subsets of abelian groups and will provide a family of such subsets.
+We will introduce the concept of strongly acylically matched subsets of abelian groups and will provide a family of such subsets.
+Finally, we introduce the notion of weakly matchable subsets and prove that it implies the existence of matchings in usual sense.